-Designing for mobile devices first, ahead of tablets, laptops and desktops, leads to more energy efficient, customer-friendly web designs.
+Designing for mobile devices first leads to more energy efficient, user-friendly web solutions.

 We’ve all had the experience of visiting a website on our phones to get information like a store’s hours and phone number and finding that information difficult to locate or click on from a mobile phone.
 Or maybe you’ve had the opposite experience: visiting a website from your phone on the way to a movie theater, for instance, and being able to quickly and conveniently access movie times and parking information.